Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 You can find the documentation for those two resources in the [Admin API Reference][API].

-Here is how to configure an SSL certificate for a given API: first, upload your SSL certificate and key via the Admin API:
+Here is how to configure an SSL certificate on a given Route: first, upload your SSL certificate and key via the Admin API:

 ```bash
 $ curl -i -X POST http://localhost:8001/certificates \